Kadhi (1 Serving (120g)) and Chapati (1 Piece)

 Portion Control

-Be mindful of the portion sizes of chapati and kadhi.
-Smaller portions can lead to a lesser glucose impact.
+Reduce the portion size of chapati and kadhi.
+Smaller meals can lead to smaller glucose spikes.

-Have a glass of water before you start eating to help modulate hunger and prevent overeating.
+Drink water before your meal to help with digestion and prevent overeating.

 Find Glucose response for your favourite foods